-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 1636 Bonta 2019 Oppose Authorizes a person charged by complaint with a felony to, at the time of arraignment, make a motion for a determination of probable cause on each count charged, which shall be made by the court immediately on the basis of the complaint, warrant, police reports, or other documents of similar reliability, or may be continued for not more than three days for good cause.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB1331 Bonta 2019 Oppose, unless amended, to specify realistic dela yed im- plementation date, and funded Requires courts monthly to report the Criminal Information and Identification (CII) number and court docket number, in a ddition to case disposition information that existing law requires courts to report to the Department of Justice.
+Requires a criminal justice agency, when filing a case with the court, to include the CII number in the filing, and provides for a delayed operative date of July 1, 2020.
+VII AB 1636 Bonta 2019 Oppose Authorizes a person charged by complaint with a felony to, at the time of arraignment, make a motion for a determination of probable cause on each count charged, which shall be made by the court immediately on the basis of the complaint, warrant, police reports, or other documents of similar reliability, or may be continued for not more than three days for good cause.
 Requires the court to dismiss any count charged for which the court does not make a finding of probable cause.
-Provides that any charge dismissed IV under such a motion can be refiled.
+Provides that any charge dismissed under such a motion can be refiled.
 Clarifies that a finding of probable cause under such a motion is not binding on the court in any later hearing for determining probable cause.
+IV

-JUD ICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable, and Predictable Funding for a Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Fully Functioning Branch Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence
+IUDI CIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable, and Predictable Funding for a Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Fully Functioning Branch Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence , ,

-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES SB 36 Hertzberg 2019 Support Requires each pretrial services agency that uses a pretrial risk assessment tool to validate the tool by January 1, 2021, and on a regular basis thereafter, but no less frequently than once every three years, and to make specified information regarding the tool, including validation studies, publicly available.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES SB 36 Hertzberg 2019 Support Requires each pretrial services a gency that uses a pretrial risk assessment tool to validate the tool by January 1, 2021, and on a regular basis thereafter, but no less frequently than once every three years, and to make specified information regarding the tool, including validation studies, publicly available.
 Requires the Judicial Council to maintain a list of pretrial services agencies that have satisfied those validation requirements and complied with those transparency requirements.
 Requires the Judicial Council, beginning on December 31, 2020, and on or before December 31 of each year thereafter, to publish a report on its internet website with data related to outcomes and potential biases in pretrial release.
-Requires pretrial services agencies, the Department of Justice, courts, and local governments that elect to use risk assessment tools to work with the Judicial Council to provide the data necessary for this report.
-Protects the use of the data by restricting the Judicial Council from sharing any individual-level data unless the council has entered into a contract for research purposes.
-To ensure sufficient funding for data collection, analysis, and reporting requirements, constrains those provisions of SB 36 to apply solely to agencies receiving funding, as follows: • Pretrial services agencies that have a contractual agreement with one of the pretrial pilot program courts (funded with the Budget Act of 2019 appropriation of \$75 million for the pilots). • Agencies otherwise funded by the state to perform risk assessments-for example, if SB 10 goes into effect or the state chooses to expand or continue the pilot projects. • Other agencies that perform risk assessments only if sufficient funding is provided to the Judicial Council, the superior courts, and pretrial services agencies to ensure their ability to meet the data reporting requirements and standards set by the Judicial Council.
-Requires the Judicial Council, on or before July 1, 2022, to provide a report to the courts and the Legislature con III, VII
+Requires pretrial services a gencies, the Department of Justice, courts, and local governments that elect to use risk assessment took to work with the Judicial Council to provide the data necessary for this report.
+Protects the use of the data by restricting the Judicial Council has entered into a contract for research purposes.
+To ensure sufficient funding for data collection, analysis, and reporting requirements, constrains those provisions of SB 36 to a pply solely to agencies receiving funding, as follows: Pretrial services a gencies that have a contractual a greement with one of the pretrial pilot program courts (funded with the Budget Act of 2019 appropriation of \$75 million for the pilots).
+Agencies otherwise funded by the state to perform risk assessments-for example, if SB 10 goes into effect or the state chooses to expand or continue the pilot projects.
+Other a gencies that perform risk assessments only if sufficient funding is provided to the Judicial Council, the superior courts, and pretrial services a gencies to ensure their a bility to meet the data reporting requirements and standards set by the Judicial Council.
+III, VII